-Calendula (Syn.
-Pot marigold, Marygold Family: Compositae) is an annual herb native to southern Europe and the eastern Mediterranean, naturalised in many parts of the United States.
+Calendula is an annual herb native to southern Europe and the eastern Mediterranean, naturalised in many parts of the United States.
 The uses of Calendula for horses are set out below.

 A fast growing bushy annual with an angular branched stem and a pithy hollow core 30 –60cm high.
 The leaves are pale green, lance shaped, sticky and strongly aromatic.
 The plant has single daisy-like flowerheads, bright orange in colour with ligulate florets 13 – 25mm long and about 3mm broad.